abigailmenefee/syslib/Week7_Notes.md

 `systemctl status apache2`

 ### Basic Configurations
-Remember how earlier I said earlier Apache2 utilizes index.html as default to a file?
+Remember how earlier I said Apache2 utilizes index.html as default to a file?
 Since we are using PHP, we now want to use index.php as default to a file.
 To do this, we need to edit **dire.conf** file in the **/etc/apache2/mods-enabled/** directory.